8 Tips To De-Stress Your December

-- Use the time off at the end of December to have some wonderful, deep time with each member of your immediate family.
-Your whole family will start the year feeling energized and connected by how you've spent these days together.
+- Use this holiday to have some wonderful, deep time with each member of your immediate family.
+Your whole family will start the year feeling energized and connected.

 - Give presents that delight the receiver, and therefore delight you.
 You don’t go over budget, and most of the time your present is something you make or do for the recipient-- with your child, easily and joyfully.

 - Feel healthy and maintain a steady weight.
 Instead of overeating, you feed your hungry heart with connection to others, and with giving to others.
 You spend time outdoors.
-You cook healthy food.
+You nourish yourself and your family by cooking healthy food.
 In short, you nurture your own body and soul, as well as your children's.

-- Find deep meaning this year in brightening the season for others.
-Your kids begin to discover the spirit of the season and feel the gift of being angels to others.
+- Find meaning this year in brightening the season for others.
+Through your example, your kids begin to discover the spirit of the season and feel the gift of being angels to others.

-- Feel clarity, going into the new year, about the ways you want to make your life different in the new year.
+- Feel clarity, going into the new year, about the ways you want to make your life different in the future.
 You even make a plan that will be easy to stick to, that will help you change ONE important habit.

 1. Decide what’s really important to you and just say No to everything else.